Emil Norling

-Emil Norling (born in 21 January 1996) is a Swedish powerlifter.
-Norling has won one gold and two silver medals at the world classic championships and 5 gold medals at the European classic (raw) championships in the IPF.
+Emil Norling (born 21 January 1996) is a Swedish powerlifter.
+Norling has won one gold and two silver medals at the world classic championships and 6 gold medals at the European classic (raw) championships in the IPF.
 Norling became the first Swede to earn first place in all three weights, becoming International Powerlifting Federation champion of the 2019 Junior World Classic Powerlifting Championships.